adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 ## Uninteresting Calls ##
 A mock object may have many methods, and not all of them are that interesting.
 For example, in some tests we may not care about how many times `GetX()` and `GetY()` get called.

 In Google Mock, if you are not interested in a method, just don't say anything about it.
-If a call to this method occurs, you'll see a warning in the out output, but it won't be a failure.
+If a call to this method occurs, you'll see a warning in the test output, but it won't be a failure.

 # What Now? #
 Congratulations!
 You've learned enough about Google Mock to start using it.
 Now, you might want to join the [googlemock](http://groups.google.com/group/googlemock) discussion group and actually write some tests using Google Mock - it will be fun.
 Hey, it may even be addictive - you've been warned.